-“Did you ever hear someone say something and your response was to say, how can that be true?
+Did you ever hear someone say something and your response was to say, how can that be true?
 I find that hard to believe.

 The fact that you doubted what you heard, in your attempt to defend your beliefs, has everything to do with deep-rooted belief systems.
 Along the way you heard something that was easy to believe, making you feel superior or comfortable.
-You turned what you heard and felt comfortable believing – into a belief.
-It’s the collection of these beliefs that made up your belief system.CLICK HERE … to LISTEN or Download the MP3
+You turned what you heard and felt comfortable believing into your belief.
+It’s the collection of these beliefs that made up your belief system.

-When you heard someone say something or something you read or heard something on the news, you run them through the filters of your beliefs to be sure it aligns with your existing belief system before you accept it.
-If it matches your beliefs you say, it must be true because that’s the way my friends, family and I feel about it.
+When you heard someone say something or something you read or heard on the news, you run them through the filters of your beliefs to be sure it aligns with your existing belief system before you accept it.
+If it matches your beliefs you say, it must be true because that’s the way my friends, family and I think about it.

 When someone says something that conflicts with your beliefs, you automatically discount it.
 Accepting what you just heard as the truth would require that you change one or more of your current beliefs, beliefs you’ve held for decades.
 That’s what makes what you heard so hard to digest.
-The most common response you tell yourself is, how can that be true? … or, I don’t believe that.
+The most common response you tell yourself is, how can that be true? … or I don’t believe that.
 Well, at one point you didn’t believe what has become your belief system either.

 Seeing through people’s beliefs was a source of constant disappointment for me as a kid.
 For instance, every time I observed the way my parents acted because of what they believed I felt ashamed of them.
 They were so sure that what they believed was the right way, the only way, by comparing themselves to everyone else.
 Instead of helping when they saw a person struggling, they criticized them.
 It made them feel superior.
 Their world was a small isolated self-created jail that stifled any chance of them growing as a person.
 The truth wasn’t only hard for them to believe, it was completely rejected.
-The times, they are finally changing. ~ Linda Deir
+The times … they are finally changing. ~ Linda Deir